daasfab/DeepTrace-PacketSniffer/README.md

 # DeepTrace

 **DeepTrace** is a powerful low-level packet sniffer built by using Python and Scapy.
 This tool allows you to capture and analyze network traffic in real-time, providing insights into the underlying communication of network protocols.
-*The project is currently in progress and continuously being improved, thus may not work when tested.
+*The project is currently in progress and continuously being improved, **thus may not work when tested**.
 If this is the case, please report the error to me through my email under my profile page.*

 ## Features 💡